dariomx/topcoder-srm/README.md

 different arena: mathematical thinking, in particular, algorithmic thinking.
 At the beginning I had a very hard time trying to solve these questions, given that I saw the required tools at school a couple of decades back.
 Not to mention that my jobs so far, did not give me much practice for those tools.

 We could say that I started officially at the beginning of 2017, and since then I am becoming better at solving these problems.
-It is a very gradual process, but I am confi- dent that at some point I will master this area.
+It is a very gradual process, but I am confident that at some point I will master this area.
 My final goal is to compete at the international arena and show myself that, with perseverance, I can do anything that I want (even if it seemed quite hard at the beginning).

 I mostly code in Python due its brevity and elegance, but switch to Java when I need a more sophisticated data structure (out of the box).
 It is pity that